Leonard Greenwood (classicist)

 Leonard Hugh Graham Greenwood (30 August 1880 – 16 November 1965) was a New Zealand classical scholar at Cambridge University.

 Biography

+Greenwood was born in Gisborne, New Zealand to Graham Greenwood (1834-1917) and Isobel (née Martin).
+Greenwood's father, Graham Lord Greenwood, was the son of John Danforth Greenwood and the artist Sarah Greenwood.

-Greenwood was born at Gisborne, New Zealand, and educated at Christ's College, Christchurch, and King's College, Cambridge, where he graduated with a double first in classics.
+He was educated at Christ's College, Christchurch, and King's College, Cambridge, where he graduated with a double first in classics.
 He then lectured at Leeds University 1903–1907 and was a fellow of King's College, Cambridge, 1906–1909.
 In 1909 he was elected to a fellowship at Emmanuel College, Cambridge, and taught classics there for 40 years.
 He died in Cambridge.
 He was elected a member of the Cambridge Apostles in 1903.
-Greenwood's father, Graham Lord Greenwood, was the son of the artist Sarah Greenwood.